Finally, a story I’ve been wanting to tell for ages, but forced myself to get through the backlog of other stuff first.

-One of the things on our wish list of ideas was to add some birdhouses to various locations around the property.
-In February of 2016 I attended a presentation put on by SCVAS — our local chapter of the Audubon Society.
-Birdhouse size, hole size, access, plus care and maintenance were covered at the talk, but since we don’t have a typical backyard and we didn’t have the ability or time to manufacture our own boxes, we waited to procure boxes until we had our fences in order and the mowing situation in hand.
+One of the things on our idea wish list was adding birdhouses around the property.
+In February 2016 I attended a presentation by the Santa Clara Valley Audubon Society, our local chapter.
+Birdhouse size, hole size, access, care and maintenance were covered at the talk, but we don’t have a typical backyard nor the ability or time to manufacture our own boxes.
+So we waited until we had our fences in order and the mowing situation in hand before procuring boxes.

-Here are the original notes from the presentation though: bad spelling, grammar and all.
+Here are the original notes from the presentation, bad spelling/grammar and all.

 Cleaning boxes every season to keep nest height low